• Skip to primary navigation

 When does the Bush School start in the fall?

-The Bush School hosts a mandatory New Student Orientation the week prior to the first day of school.
+The fall begins with a mandatory Bush School New Student Orientation the week prior to the first day of school.
 Classes typically start in mid-to-late August.
 For specific dates, refer to the Texas A&M University Academic Calendar.

 Degree Advice

-Students admitted to the MPSA, MIA, and MIP (TX) programs can pursue the degree part-time, if this works better for your schedule.
-Classes held on campus are typically offered Monday through Friday during work hours, so you must have some flexibility in your work schedule.
-NOTE: students must be enrolled in at least half-time status (a minimum of five credit-hours during the fall/spring semester) to qualify for federal financial aid.
+Yes, if this works better for your schedule.
+Classes held in-residence are typically offered Monday through Friday during work hours, so you must have some flexibility in your work schedule.
+Keep in mind that students must be enrolled in at least half-time status (a minimum of nine credit-hours during the fall/spring semester) to qualify for federal financial aid.

 Are there any required prerequisite courses?

-None of our on-campus degrees require prerequisites, although we do encourage applicants to have some familiarity with these topics:
+No, none of our degrees require prerequisites, although we do encourage applicants to have some familiarity with these topics:

 • MPSA: American Government; Economics (micro or macro); Statistics, Research Methods, and/or Calculus

-• MIA/MIP: International Relations or World Politics; Diplomatic History; American Foreign Policy; Twentieth Century History
+• MIA/MIP (TX): International Relations or World Politics; Diplomatic History; American Foreign Policy; Twentieth Century History

 • MIA (IDEP track): Economics (micro or macro); Statistics